Jeff Green (racing driver): Cup Series

-In Green's first full Winston Cup season in 2002, he picked up four Top 5 finishes, and six Top 10s to finish 17th in points.
-One of these finishes which was his best career finish in the New England 300, finishing second to race winner Ward Burton.
-The runner-up finish brought him up to 18th in the points standings, and Green stayed in the Top 20 for the rest of the year.
+In Green's first full Winston Cup season in 2002, he picked up four top-five finishes, and six top-tens to finish 17th in points.
+One of these finishes which was his best career finish in the New England 300, finishing 2nd to race winner Ward Burton.
+The second-place finish brought him up to eighteenth in the points standings, and Green stayed in the top-twenty for the rest of the year.

 Green began 2003 by winning the pole for the Daytona 500 and had a seventh-place finish at Texas Motor Speedway, but otherwise failed to finish higher than 20th and crashed twice.
 After an incident with teammate Harvick at Richmond, Richard Childress Racing fired Green on May 5.
-Two days later, he was picked up by DEI to drive the No. 1 Pennzoil-sponsored Chevrolet, replacing Steve Park, who was hired by Childress to drive the No. 30.
-Green fared no better than 16th in 12 races and was replaced by John Andretti.
+Two days later, he was picked up by DEI to drive the No. 1 Pennzoil Chevrolet, replacing Steve Park, who was hired by Childress to drive the No. 30.
+Green fared no better than sixteenth in twelve races and was replaced by John Andretti.
 He was also replaced in the road-course races by Ron Fellows.
 In reaction, Green said he was not given the opportunity to improve the situation.
-After missing three races, Green drove the No. 43 Cheerios/Betty Crocker-sponsored Dodge Intrepid for Petty Enterprises in the Dover 400 after the original driver, Christian Fittipaldi, had a commitment to drive the No. 44 in four races.
+After missing three races, Green drove the No. 43 Cheerios/Betty Crocker Dodge Intrepid for Petty Enterprises in the Dover 400 after the original driver, Christian Fittipaldi, had a commitment to drive the No. 44 in four races.
 After driving the Dodge again in the EA Sports 500 the next week, he became the driver for the rest of the season on a race-to-race basis.
 Green's best finish with the team was 16th at Dover International Speedway; team owner Richard Petty expressed anticipation that the team could work well together after a few months.
 Green finished 34th in the points standings, and was signed to drive full time for the team for the next season.